IDCI-Consulting/ExtraFormBundle/Resources/doc/extra_form_builder_type.md

 }
 ```

-The json format is used by default, but you could change this behavior.
+But you could change this by using a transform method.
-You have the choice beetween *jsonize*, *serialize* or *null* (no tranformation).
+You have the choice beetween *jsonize*, *serialize* or *null* (no tranformation, use by default).
 This transformation is done using EventSubscriber, to choose one, specify the
 `transform_method` option: